Ribery targets Pokal glory after Champions League exit

-Watch the DFB Pokal Final LIVE on beIN SPORTS from 4am (AEST) on 20 May
+Franck Ribery has vowed to deliver the DFB-Pokal title for Bayern Munich's fans following the club's exit from the Champions League.

-Bayern put on a spirited display at Real Madrid on Wednesday (AEST) but was ultimately denied a place in the final, drawing 2-2 to lose the tie 4-3 on aggregate.
+Bayern put on a spirited display at Real Madrid on Tuesday but were ultimately denied a place in the final, drawing 2-2 to lose the tie 4-3 on aggregate.

 Ribery played the full 90 minutes at the Santiago Bernabeu, where he was left disappointed in his bid for a second European crown.

-The Bavarian side wrapped up the Bundesliga title at a canter and could complete a domestic double when it takes on Eintracht Frankfurt – the team managed by incoming Bayern boss Niko Kovac – in the DFB-Pokal final on 20 May.
+The Bavarians wrapped up the Bundesliga title at a canter and could complete a domestic double when they take on Eintracht Frankfurt – the team managed by incoming Bayern boss Niko Kovac – in the DFB-Pokal final on May 19.

-Ribery says Wednesday's setback will only make the players more determined to win the cup for a 19th time.
+Ribery says Tuesday's setback will only make the players more determined to win the cup for a 19th time.

 "We came to Bernabeu to make it to the final," he tweeted.
 "We gave everything we had and still the journey ends here.
 Thank you for all your support from near and far.